ndau/blockchain-explorer/README.md

 brew install node
 ```

-Yarn intallation (Facebook's packing tool to be used with React):
+Yarn installation (Facebook's packing tool to be used with React):
 ```
 npm install -g yarn
 ```